Skip To Main Content

 2. Students are not allowed to charge ala carte items.

-4. The Board of Education will reimburse the school nutrition program for unpaid charges.
+3. The Board of Education will reimburse the school nutrition program for unpaid charges.

-5. Students will have a limit to the amount that can be charged on their meal accounts of $100.
-Staff will work with student and family to try and give financial assistance through Free and Reduced Application Process as well as searching the database for Directly Certified students on the State database.
+4. Staff will work with student and family to try and give financial assistance through Free and Reduced Application Process as well as searching the database for Directly Certified students on the State database.

 Robert E Lee, West Middle and THS did not qualify and will resume their Free/Reduced and Paid meal status.
 Applications for free and reduced priced meals will be sent home with every child at these schools the first week of school.
 Every child that enrolls at these schools throughout the school year can apply at any time.
 Applications are available in the school office, this website on the free/reduced application/nutrition information link and at the administration building.
 Only one application is necessary per HOUSEHOLD.
 You can apply at any time in the school year.
 Meal pricing is available at each school and in the previous tab labeled Food Prices.